Cambia lingua / Switch language: ITA

 Each region in Italy has its own name for chiacchiere.
 Bugie, cenci, cioffe, cresciole, crostoli, cunchielli, fiocchetti, frappe, frappole, galani, galarane, gale, gasse, guanti, intrigoni, lattughe, maraviglias, sfrappe, sfrappole, sossole, sprelle, stracci, and many others.

-Our vegan Italian chiacchiere are best eaten on the same day for best crunch. however, you can store them in an airtight container in a dry area of your kitchen for up to 3 days.
+Our vegan Italian chiacchiere are best eaten on the same day for best crunch. however, you can store them in a plastic bag, air tight, for up to 3 days.